hhvm/homebrew-hhvm/README.md

 brew install hhvm
 ```

+We only provide bottles for macOS High Sierra yet.
+If you have another
-And then wait a long time for it to compile since we don't provide bottles yet.
+version of macOS then wait a long time for it to compile.
+(This will be
-(This will be anywhere from twenty minutes on a beefy Mac Pro to a couple of
+anywhere from twenty minutes on a beefy Mac Pro to a couple of hours on a
-hours on a MacBook Air.)
+MacBook Air.)

 ## Reporting Issues